Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageInfluxDBTimeSeries.md

 # Manage the InfluxDB time series

 An InfluxDB time series is a sequence of data points collected in time intervals, allowing to track changes over time.
-Once a a MySQL query has been created to retrieve any required data, this data can be written to an InfluxDB to be collected and processed over a period of time.
+Once an SQL query has been created to retrieve any required data from your databases, this data can be written to InfluxDB to be collected and processed over a period of time.
 For detailed information about InfluxDB, see [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/).

-Once the data has been written to InfluxDB, it can be easily visualize using Grafana, see [Get started with Grafana and InfluxDB](https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/).
+Once the data has been written to InfluxDB, it can be easily visualized and monitored using Grafana, see [Get started with Grafana and InfluxDB](https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/).

 You can create, edit or delete an InfluxDB time series for any predefined query.